hornc/musysim/README.md

 Using my guess of `{Nyquist (MIDI) tone} = {MUSYS tone} + 28`

 MUSYS tones range from 0-63.
 0 is oscillator off.
 32 would be middle C. The scale is apparently 8 octave chromatic, which leaves the highest and lowest notes unreachable.
 It sounds like there may have been a way to 'tune' an oscillator to reach these though.

+### Example Usage:

+    ./musysim.py examples/note.musys; ./sofkasim.py

+    Called NOTE with [56, 12, 15].
+RESULT = O1.56.
+A1.12.
+E1.12/2+7.
+T1.15-1.
+E1.12/2+2<7.
+T1.1.
+T=T+15
+    ['0170', '1414', '3015', '7416', '3007', '7401']
+    [Writing all data lists to musys.out...]
+    (play (mult (seq (osc 84 0.15000000000000002)) (seq (env 0.14 0 0.01 13 7 7))))

+And with [Nyquist](https://www.cs.cmu.edu/~music/nyquist/) installed (`sudo apt-get install nyquist` will work under Ubuntu)

+    ./musysim.py examples/note.musys; ./sofkasim.py | ny

+Should play a shaped note though your sound device lasting for 0.15 seconds.

+Currently the code is in a very basic proof-of-concept state, and only the simplest examples work error free.
+The plan is to add more complex scores and explore what this language can do and expand the tools accordingly.